Tennikoit

-Tennikoit, also called Ringtennis or tenniquoits, is a sport played on a tennis-style court, with a circular rubber ring ("tennikoit", c.f. the game quoits) hurled over a net separating the two players, with each endeavoring to catch and return the hurled ring into the opponent's court.
+Tennikoit, also called ring tennis or tenniquoits, is a sport played on a tennis-style court, with a circular rubber ring ("tennikoit", cf. the game quoits) hurled over a net separating the two players, with each endeavoring to catch and return the hurled ring into the opponent's court.
 The sport is played on indoor and outdoor courts.

 A number of disciplines exist.
 "Singles" is a two-player game requiring two opposing players.
 "Doubles" is a four-player game requiring two teams opposing each other where each team consists of two players each.
 In "Mixed Doubles", one male player and one female form a team.

 The sport is played in 14 countries.
-It is particularly popular in Germany, South Africa, Brazil, and the Subcontinent nations of India, Pakistan, and Bangladesh.
+It is particularly popular in Germany, South Africa, Brazil, Venezuela and the Subcontinent nations of India, Pakistan, and Bangladesh.
+Titiksha loves playing this sport.